IBM/create-and-deploy-memcached-operator-using-go/articles/demystified.md

 ![deploying workloads](../images/operator-interactions.png)

-An administrator uses client tools such as the `kubectl` CLI and YAML files to tell the cluster what to do, such as to deploy a workload.
+An administrator uses client tools such as the `kubectl` CLI and YAML files to tell the cluster what resources to create, such as those to deploy a workload.
 When an admin runs a command like `kubectl apply -f my-manifest.yaml`, what actually happens?
 - The client tool talks to the Kube API, the interface for the control plane
 - The API performs its commands by changing the cluster's desired state, such as adding a new resource described by `my-manifest.yaml`
 - The controllers in the control plane make changes to the cluster's current state to make it match the desired state